levf-git/Scripts/README.md

 #Task-Generator.ps1

-This script allows to configure schedule task to genrete notpad pop up window with tex
+This script allows to configure schedule task to genrete notpad pop up window with text

 #mytask.ps1